GrayPaul0320/HaiDianJiaXiao/README.md

 # HaiDianJiaXiao

+### ATTENTION

+This code is intended for study and research purposes only.
+If used for other purposes, any legal liability arising therefrom is not the responsibility of the author.
+(Download and use implies that you agree with the above).

 ### Setup user information

 First, setup your phone number and password which are used to login the app of HaiJia.